NixOS/nixpkgs/doc/contributing/reviewing-contributions.chapter.md

     them to either recommit using that key or to remove their key information.

-    Given a maintainter entry like this:
+    Given a maintainer entry like this:

     ``` nix
     {